MaxChernotsky/WoodPoleSensor/README.md

 # WoodPoleSensor
- WIP_Code -> code needed for development of the final device.
+ WIP_code -> code needed for development of the final device